 Caribbean Jerk Chicken Breasts

-- 1/2 Scotch bonnet pepper, Habanero pepper or jalapeño pepper, seeded and minced
+- ½ Scotch bonnet pepper, Habanero pepper or jalapeño pepper, seeded and minced

-- 2 tbsp honey
+- 2 tablespoon honey

-- 2 tbsp coconut sugar
+- 2 tablespoon coconut sugar

-- 1 tsp fennel seeds
+- 1 teaspoon fennel seeds

-- 2 tsp cayenne pepper
+- 2 teaspoon cayenne pepper

-- 1 tsp ground allspice
+- 1 teaspoon ground allspice

-- 1 tsp dried thyme
+- 1 teaspoon dried thyme

-- 1/2 tsp ground ginger
+- ½ teaspoon ground ginger